pablofdezr/housekit/README.md

 **The modern developer experience for ClickHouse.**

+> ⚠️ **Public Beta**: HouseKit is currently in public beta.
+While the core API is stable and used in production, some advanced features may change as we head towards v1.0.
+Contributions and feedback are welcome!

 HouseKit is a next-generation toolkit designed to bridge the gap between high-performance OLAP databases and ergonomic, type-safe development.
 Inspired by best-in-class developer experiences, HouseKit brings first-class TypeScript support to ClickHouse.

 ---